sqlparser/sqlflow_public/databases/snowflake/readme.md

 `SQLFLOW` in the following script is the role you created and used when grabit connect to the Snowflake database.

+Or, the user connect to the Snowflake with the role has the following privileges.
 ```
  grant select on VIEW information_schema.DATABASES  to role SQLFLOW;
  grant select on VIEW information_schema.TABLES  to role SQLFLOW;